Yxwww/yuxi-site/posts/process_driven_vs_result_driven.md

 ## Being Result Driven

-I prid myself being the person for building things quickly and efficiently.
+I pride myself being the person for building things quickly and efficiently.
 I was heavily `result driven`.
 Most of the projects assigned to me were either completely greenfield or brand-new initiatives.
 I thrived in this fast-paced environment, even working extra hours to maintain speed and efficiency.
 While this approach served me well initially, things changed when I transitioned to an existing project with an established architecture.

 Eager and excited, I quickly learned the ropes, mastering the system and team dynamics.
 Before long, I became a productive member of the team.
 However, one day, I found myself fixing the same bug for the tenth time.
 Though I was fast, I realized that my speed was channeled into resolving the same issues repeatedly.
 It prompted me to question the effectiveness of my result-driven approach.
 "There has to be a better way to do this," I told myself.